Finfalter/wasmCloudArtefacts/README.md

 ### v0.1.0

-* Smithy's `enum` is not supported by wasmCloud'd code generator.
+* Smithy's `enum` is not supported by wasmCloud's code generator.